ThatSINEWAVE/Clicker/README.md

 1. **Click**: Click anywhere on the screen to increase your click count.
 2. **Settings**: Access the settings menu by clicking on the gear icon.
 Here you can adjust the game's resolution or clear your save data if needed.
-3. **Discord**: Connect with other players and discuss strategies by clicking on the Discord icon.
+3. **Discord**: Connect with other players by clicking on the Discord icon.
 4. **Store**: Visit our Steam store page for more exciting games and updates by clicking on the store icon.
+(Coming Soon)

 <div align="center">